Medical Marijuana Specialists located in Pensacola, Marianna, Miramar Beach, Panama City, FL & Gulfport, MS

 If you’re a veteran of war or a survivor of abuse, or have lived through any form of traumatic or terrifying experience, you could be a candidate for medical marijuana treatment.
 Cannabis could help you sleep better, relieve anxiety, and reduce the intrusive memories that typify post-traumatic stress disorder (PTSD).
-Visit Kaya Life at their offices in Santa Rosa Beach, Panama City, and Pensacola, Florida, to learn more about how medical marijuana can help you.
+Visit Kaya Life at their offices in Miramar Beach, Panama City, Marianna, Pensacola, Florida, and Gulfport, MS to learn more about how medical marijuana can help you.
 Call the friendly staff today or make an appointment online.

 Post-traumatic stress disorder (PTSD) is a mental condition that describes the chronic, lingering effects of experiencing a terrifying or traumatic event.
 You may have experienced something traumatic firsthand, or you may have witnessed it and still experience the psychological impact.
 While any traumatic event could take time to cope with, if you find yourself experiencing symptoms that interfere with your daily life or last long after the traumatic event has passed, you may have PTSD.